dupgit/sauvegarde/man/cdpfglrestore.md

    Filters out all versions of a file to keep only the latest one.

+**-P**, **--parents**:

+   Restores files with their full path and creates directories if needed.
+For instance, with this option, restoring `/home/dup/directory1/example.txt` file in `/tmp/restore` directory will create `/tmp/restore/home/dup/directory1/example.txt` file.

 **-w**, **--where=DIRECTORY**:

    Specify a DIRECTORY where to restore a file.